harishkesavarao/harishkesavarao.github.io/_posts/2021-06-01-aws-data-lake.md

 # Architecture
 First, we will try to see the different pieces of a typical big data flow.
-Then, we can explore the different options available in AWS to accomodate those pieces.
+Then, we can explore the different options available in AWS to accommodate those pieces.
 This will help us arrive at our actual architecture diagram which will more closely represent our actual implementation.

 `TODO: Data Flow Diagram`